sil-dictionary-lexical-services/CheckCrossRefs/README.md

   * SampleEnglish-BeforeCheckRefs.db	Sample input file
   * check_cf-Eng.ini					The .ini file, customized for this database
-  * check_cf_special-Eng.pl				The script modified to use this custom .ini file
+  * check_cf_special-Eng.pl				The script modified to use this custom .ini file (search for "EDIT THIS" to see where the .ini file is specified)

 SAMPLE USAGE:
- To run this customized script on this sample data, type this at the command line, when you are in a directory that includes the script, the .ini file, and the input SFM file.
+ To run this customized script on this sample data, type the following at the command line, when you are in a directory that includes the script, the .ini file, and the input SFM file:

    perl check_cf_special-Eng.pl

+ Running this command will produce two output files.
+The folder ExpectedOutput contains files that show what output is expected.
+You can compare your output files with what is in that folder, to see if your output came out as expected.

 SAMPLE OUTPUT (in ExpectedOutput folder):

   * SampleEnglish-AfterCheckRefs.db		Shows what the output should look like